snibbor/Qymia-in-QuPath/README.md

       - [ ] Normalize image brightness for fluorescence by microscope objective NA & Mag.
 (Brightness ~ (NA^2/M)^2 Because the objective is also the condenser lens)
       - [ ] Does it matter if you calculate DAB OD for different NA/Mag objectives?
 Condenser optics?
 How to normalize brightness here?
       - [ ] Is there a way to make a normalized score for different microscopes with different optical systems (NA/Mag objective/condenser combinations)?
 Unlikely to be simple, but the scores likely would regress by a proportionality constant.
-    - [ ] Options to convert intensity scores for an image or set of images in project using a function (i.e. intensity score --> concentration of target expression (amol or molecules per area) using a standardization array)
+    - [x] Options to convert intensity scores for an image or set of images in project using a function (i.e. intensity score --> concentration of target expression (amol or molecules per area) using a standardization array)
-      - [ ] Regression options to calculate conversion function using standard index array
+      - [x] Regression options to calculate conversion function using standard index array
-        - [ ] Visuallization of regression fit in QuPath
+        - [x] Visuallization of regression fit in QuPath
-        - [ ] Outlier removal
+        - [x] Outlier removal --> through setting core missing/invalid
-        - [ ] Handle multiple conversion functions/standard curves per project.
+        - [x] Handle multiple conversion functions/standard curves per project.
-        - [ ] Methods to save results to file --> set current project conversion functions on save
+        - [x] Methods to save results to file --> set current project conversion functions on save
+        - [ ] Allow multiple measurement converters for each standard index array
-      - [ ] Apply conversion functions/standard curves to images in project
+      - [x] Apply conversion functions/standard curves to images in project
-        - [ ] Load conversion function parameters from file --> apply based mapping of imagePath -> function name
+        - [x] Load conversion function parameters from file --> apply based mapping of imagePath -> function name
-          - [ ] Map functions and images based on CSV/TSV/Excel file
+          - [x] Map functions and images based on CSV/TSV/Excel file --> stain batch map file
-          - [ ] Interactive GUI to select images for each conversion function
+          - [x] Interactive GUI to select images for each conversion function --> convert measurements option in QiimiaAnalysis -> TMA standard tools
+          - [x] Automatic conversion of measurements -> if batch map and measurement converters exist in project, this option is available in QiimiaQuant panel
-    - [ ] Tile size option for px and um
+    - [x] Tile size option for px and um
-    - [ ] Calculate verbose/extra measurements option
+    - [x] Calculate verbose/extra measurements option
-    - [ ] Permanent user settings/preferences
+    - [x] Permanent user settings/preferences
-    - [ ] Changeable ignore classes
+    - [x] Changeable ignore classes
+    - [x] Changeable ROI classes
     - [x] Simpler measurement export options
       - [x] Change GUI controls to use the default QuPath measurement exporter.
       - [x] Put current opened image inside selected export list automatically.
-      - [ ] Save dialog (if project entry not saved) before export measurements dialog opens.
+      - [x] Save dialog (if project entry not saved) before export measurements dialog opens.
       - [ ] Option to export measurements as separate files for project entries.
       - [ ] Customize measurement exporter class to:
         - [ ] Export ROI class of annotations/detections only --> filter by PathObject.class and PathClass(es)